alchitry/alchitry.github.io/content/news/lucid-1-vs-2.md

 }
 ```

-## One Module Per File

-As the heading says, only one module per file is now allowed.

-This probably doesn't change anything for most people but it helps keeps things more organized.

-You can still have a `global` declaration and a `module` declaration in the same file.

 # No More `.WIDTH`

 Something that always felt kind of out of place to me was the `.WIDTH` attribute attached to "all" signals in Lucid V1.